Samarth13Singhal/KBC-Game/README.md

 ---
 This is a basic quiz game like KBC, where you can run the code and play the quiz.
 It has lifelines to help you out in tricky questions and has levels according to the price values.

+---
+`If you want to run the code don't, then don't forget to download the Assests...`